KArbeRes/MagentaA11yV2/public/content/web/html-component/basic-web-page.md

 1. Test keyboard only, then screen reader + keyboard actions

-   - Tab: Enters the page and visibly focuses only interactive elements
-   - Zoom: Content zooms up to 200%
+   &mdash; Tab: Enters the page and visibly focuses only interactive elements &mdash; Zoom: Content zooms up to 200%

 2. Test mobile screenreader gestures

-   - Swipe: Focus moves within page
+   &mdash; Swipe: Focus moves within page
-   - Pinch/stretch: Content zooms up to 200%
-   - Orientation: Content is accessible in landscape or portrait orientation
+   &mdash; Pinch/stretch: Content zooms up to 200% &mdash; Orientation: Content is accessible in landscape or portrait orientation

 3. Listen to screenreader output on all devices

-   - Name: The page has a unique logical title in the browser tab
-   - Role: Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks
+   &mdash; Name: The page has a unique logical title in the browser tab &mdash; Role: Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks

 4. Device OS settings

-   - Zoom/pinch: text can resize up to 200% without losing information
+   &mdash; Zoom/pinch: text can resize up to 200% without losing information

 Full information: https://www.magentaa11y.com/checklist-web/html/